-One time per month during the growing season, gardeners are asked to join in work days to keep the garden growing.
+One time per month during the growing season, on the 3rd Saturday from 8:00-11:00am, gardeners are asked to join in work days to keep the garden growing.
+Three of these Saturday workdays are mandatory, the other days are at your convenience/schedule.
 The raised garden beds are assigned to Edison school classrooms and Student Green Team.

 How our Community Garden came to be:

 In November of 2008, Boy Scouts Pack 11 was involved in a Good Turn Week project called “Go Green with Scouts.”
 The project required that 600 bags containing energy-saving devices and educational materials donated by Excel Energy be assembled and distributed.
 Since Pack 11 holds their scout meetings at Edison Elementary school, 45 scouts, along with their parents and siblings, distributed these energy saving kits to 600 houses in Northwest Denver.

 Danielle, an Edison neighbor, was the recipient of one of these kits.
 She emailed the Scout office to thank them for the environmental gift bag and stated, “In this time, when politics and environment are coming together, it is so important for our community youth to be involved in projects that can impact so many on a local level.”
 In addition to thanking the scouts personally, she wanted to work with the scouts on community composting/gardening/recycling projects and “help keep this sustainability effort in the forefront of the Highlands neighborhood.”

 Pact 11 put Danielle in contact with the Edison Adult Green Team and the vision of a community garden at Edison took root.
 She made the initial contact to Denver Urban Gardens (DUG) while the scouts continued to be involved by passing out 600 flyers to notify the neighbors about the plans for a community garden.